flancia-coop/doc.anagora.org/fellowship-of-the-link.md

                     - Storage versioning
                     - UI management of versions/how you surface versions and link to versioned resources
                     - Multiple commit phases in associated workflows.
+            - [[Bentley]] on [[Mathew]]'s post and git, and shortcomings/rough edges in the git experience.
+                - Staging is not needed by most people.
+                - Always pulling latest would be nice.
     - [[Aram Zucker-Scharff]] would like to generalize the archiving tool / link card generator he's been working on.
     - [[Flancian]] would like to discuss [[Interwiki]] links and the [[common hub]] approach for search and entity resolution.
 - #pull[[fotl threads]]